 With the support of our professional visual arts teaching artist team that include professional photographers in education, entertainment, fashion publications and influencer industries, we are excited to offer photography with mentorship through the Healing Captured program.
 This effort engages parents, friends and community members to help youth sustain positive reflection narratives through photo journaling and documentation.
 Our instructors integrate the value of state of awareness, with positive memory snap shots of moments that rebuild more impactful connections with others.

 (Photo By: Lead Teaching Artist - Gabriella Angotti-Jones)

 HEALING INFORMED TRAININGS

 CEF has provided state certified Healing Informed Care trainings to more than 2800K law enforcement staff, including Los Angeles County Probation Department.
 Other student participant agencies include Los Angeles County Office of Education (LACOE) teachers, members of the American Association of Probation and Parole, and members of the California Probation Parole and Corrections Association.
 CEF teaching artists receive bi-monthly 8hr trauma informed care and health centered trainings.

 THE DANCE FOR HEALING PROJECT

-This mentorship and therapeutic dance program is a collaboration with our partner, Pony Boy Dance Theatre to bring healing performing arts to LA County underserved youth and families.
+This is a mentorship and therapeutic dance program to bring healing performing arts to LA County underserved youth and families.
 Our partners include LAUSD, Los Angeles Arts and Culture, LA County Probation Department's Juvenile Halls, Long Beach Memorial Hospital, Downtown Women's Center homeless shelter, Aviva, Optimist Group Homes, and several Foster Care and Group Homes throughout Los Angeles.
 Serviced populations include LA County Schools, JDRC probation youth; special needs children and adults; sex trafficked victims; parks and recreation after school programs, and homeless women and their families.